 The SIOP Europe in association with St. Jude Global and many European hospitals, governments and institutions led an outstanding support campaign to provide care for children with cancer in Ukraine whose treatment was put in danger because of the Russian invasion to their country.
 Among many innocent victims, the invasion took the life of a young Ukrainian pediatric hematology-oncologist while she was going to work in her own hometown.
 We all mourned this loss.

-After the Congress in Barcelona, several eminent supporters of SIOP, including the Past President Kathy Pritchard-Jones stepped down from the SIOP Board of Directors.
+After the Congress in Barcelona, several eminent supporters of SIOP stepped down from the SIOP Board of Directors.
 Their work and dedication were essential for the great achievements described in this report.
-These include Jaume Mora (Local Organizing Committee Chair), Liliana Vasquez (Continental President-South America), Lilian Sung (Scientific Committee Chair), Gemma Bryan (Young SIOP Network Chair).
+These include Jaume Mora (Local Organizing Committee Chair), Liliana Vasquez (Continental President-South America), Lilian Sung (Scientific Committee Chair), and Gemma Bryan (Young SIOP Network Chair).
 SIOP is extremely thankful for the many years of service and leadership that these Board members brought to SIOP.
 We also welcomed several new Board members.
 I would like to thank all members of the SIOP Board, Networks and Committees as well as to all SIOP members for their continued support for our Society.